open-cluster-management-io/enhancements/enhancements/sig-architecture/20-taint-toleration/README.md

 #### Changes:

 * Current placement process is implemented by plugins.
 To add taint-toleration, we need to add a new plugin which check taint-toleration matching after the filter pipline in the schedule function.
-Specifically, in this new plugin, for every taint of all the taints on a managed cluster, we go through every toleration on the placement to see if there is a match.
-Once the match is found, the checking passes.
+Specifically, we do following matching checking in this new plugin:
+  * for every taint of all the taints on a managed cluster
+  * go through every toleration on the placement
+  * check if there is a match
-* By the end of the schedule process, we check all tolerated taints to get the first expiration time of the cluster. `scheduleResult` should also be updated by adding `requeue` and `delay`, which represent whether requeue need to be triggered in the controller and after how many seconds it would be triggerd.
-Then we add a requeue process in the controller to evict the cluster after this `delay` time. `delay` time is the first expiration time of tolerated taints, and it would be computed as: toleration.TolerationSeconds - (current time - taint.TimeAdded), and the first expiration time is the minimum among all expiration times.
+* By the end of the schedule process, we check all tolerated taints to get the first expiration time of the cluster.
+* `scheduleResult` should be updated by adding `requeue` and `delay`, which represent whether requeue need to be triggered in the controller and after how many seconds it would be triggerd.
+* We also add a requeue process in the controller to evict the cluster after this `delay` time. `delay` time is the first expiration time of tolerated taints, and it would be computed as: toleration.TolerationSeconds - (current time - taint.TimeAdded), and the first expiration time is the minimum among all expiration times.
+* Update the plugin interface, which can return the `requeueAfter` time for each plugin.

 ### Register repo

 #### Add new controller:

-Based on what we have in current Placement APIs, we add a new controller which can map the state of unhealthy and unreachable managed clusters to corresponding taints, so we can leverage the Taint-Toleration to support[ filtering unhealthy/not-reporting clusters (issue #48)](https://github.com/open-cluster-management-io/community/issues/48).
+Based on what we have in current Placement APIs, we add a new controller which can map the state of unhealthy and unreachable managed clusters to corresponding taints `open-clustet-management.io/unhealthy` and `open-cluster-management.io/unreachable`, so we can leverage the Taint-Toleration to support[ filtering unhealthy/not-reporting clusters (issue #48)](https://github.com/open-cluster-management-io/community/issues/48).

 ### Examples

-#### 1. No Schedule on Certain Clusters
+#### 1. Cluster Maintaining

-Users want to prevent some workloads from being scheduled to certain managed clusters.
+Users (admins) can set a cluster to maintaining status, so workloads will be evicted and no workloads will be scheduled to the cluster.
+There's no need to set the toleration in placement.yaml under this senario.
+If toleration has to be set, make sure there won't be a matching key-value with the `maintaining` key-value in taint.

 cluster.yaml: